BTowersCoding/noise/README.md

 6. Aesthetics
 7. Recreation

-While certain aspects of _noise_ (in its literal, _sonic_ sense) may occupy or express aspects of the above domains, I was surprised not to see it mentioned explicitly in the listing above.
+While certain aspects of _noise_ (in its literal, _sonic_ sense) may occupy or express aspects of the above domains, I was surprised not to see it mentioned explicitly.
 Indeed, the first time I heard of a [linear-feedback shift register](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) was while reverse-engineering the noise channel of the audio processing unit [(APU)](https://wiki.nesdev.com/w/index.php/APU) of the Nintendo Entertainment System (NES).

 This is a delight, because if there could be even a chance of exploring a novel approach to generating random numbers, I could be just the person who is silly enough to try it.
 We shall implement the classic noise algorithms and... _listen_ to them.